GoldenStack/overscore/README.md

 All address space/memory is in one rwx (read-write-execute) block, including registers and the instruction counter (address 0).
-This allows jumps to be implemented by adding to the instruction counter at address 0.
+This allows jumps to be implemented with arithmetic on the instruction counter at address 0.

 ### Instruction Set